keptn/keptn.github.io/content/docs/develop/how_to/monitoring/dynatrace/sli_provider/index.md

 ---
-title: SLI Provider
+title: SLI-Provider
-description: Setup SLI Provider
+description: Setup SLI-Provider
 weight: 4
 icon: setup
 keywords: setup
 ---

-## Setup Dynatrace SLI provider
+## Setup Dynatrace SLI-provider

-During the evaluation of a quality gate, the Dynatrace SLI provider is required that is implemented by an internal Keptn service, the *dynatrace-sli-service*.
+During the evaluation of a quality gate, the Dynatrace SLI-provider is required that is implemented by an internal Keptn service, the *dynatrace-sli-service*.
 This service will fetch the values for the SLIs that are referenced in an SLO configuration.

 1. To install the *dynatrace-sli-service*, execute:
     ```console